FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 <!--
 tag::forDocSiteTesting[]
 -->
 Using OAuth2 with a browser popup for Authentication can be tricky to use during automated testing in an [Android Emulator](https://developer.android.com/studio/run/emulator).
-We've made some efforts in the development of the FusionAuth Android SDK and made the test available in this Quickstart as well.
+We made some efforts in the development of the FusionAuth Android SDK and made the test available in this Quickstart as well.

 In this doc, we go in to detail on how to create the test with a real FusionAuth backend and what to look for in an automated testing environment.
 <!--